Armed man tries to breach FBI office in Cincinnati, killed after standoff

 Authorities then attempted using “less than lethal” tactics but were still unsuccessful.

-The suspect then raised his weapon and law enforcement opened fired, according to the Ohio State Highway Patrol.
+Shiffer then raised his weapon and law enforcement opened fire, according to the Ohio State Highway Patrol.
 He was pronounced dead at the scene.
-His identity has not been released at this time.

 Portions of Interstate 71 and state Route 73 were closed for several hours but are now reopened.
 Portions of Smith Road will remain closed.